Scenario#1 Consent Three Basic Ideas

 First: Consent applies to everyone.

-Second: Consent doesn’t change based on the gender id, he sexual orientation of the people involved.
+Second: Consent doesn’t change based on the gender or the sexual orientation of people.

 Third: Consent starts before sex.